steven2y/angular-boilerplate-ya/README.md

 grunt serve
 ```

-You will need the selenium jar file located here
+You will need the selenium jar file located here.

 http://selenium-release.storage.googleapis.com/2.42/selenium-server-standalone-2.42.2.jar

-this needs to be placed alongside this repo.
+This needs to be placed alongside this repo.
 NOT within it.
+Currently using version 2.42.2.jar if you want to use a different version change here https://github.com/steven2y/angular-boilerplate-ya/blob/master/test/conf/cuke.protractor.conf.js#L3

 To run the test use